jehanzebahmed/web2-Assignment2/README.md

 ## Support & Documentation

-Visit http://docs.c9.io for documentation, or http://support.c9.io for support.
+Visit http://docs.c9.io for support, or to learn more about using Cloud9 IDE.
 To watch some training videos, visit http://www.youtube.com/user/c9ide